ameli/imate/README.rst

    >>> # Create an interpolating TraceInv object
    >>> TI = InterpolateTraceOfInverse(A,B,InterpolantPoints=InterpolantPoints)

-The parameter ``DecorrelationScale`` of the class :mod:`GenerateMatrix <TraceInv.GenerateMatrix>` in the above specifies the scale of correlation function used to form a positive-definite matrix.
+The parameter ``DecorrelationScale`` of the class ``GenerateMatrix`` in the above specifies the scale of correlation function used to form a positive-definite matrix.
 We specified two correlation scales to generate different matrices ``A`` and ``B``.
 The user may use their own matrix data.

 Interpolation for an array of inquiries points can be made by: